cloverdx/cloverdx-server-docker/README.md

 # Kubernetes

 You can deploy CloverDX Server to Kubernetes.
-There are examples of deployment of a standalone CloverDX Server and a 3-node CloverDX Cluster in [examples/kubernetes](examples/kubernetes)
+You can find examples of deployment of a standalone CloverDX Server and a 3-node CloverDX Cluster in [examples/kubernetes](examples/kubernetes).

-# Building and Running the AI-Enabled Docker Image
+# Building and running the AI-Enabled Docker image

-[Dockerfile.AI](./Dockerfile.AI) allows to build an alternative Docker image that enables CloverDX Server to run AI components on systems with NVIDIA GPU support.
-This setup leverages an NVIDIA-provided base image that includes CUDA and related dependencies, allowing seamless execution of GPU-accelerated tasks.
+[Dockerfile.AI](./Dockerfile.AI) allows you to build an alternative Docker image that enables CloverDX Server to run AI components with GPU acceleration on systems with an NVIDIA GPU.
+This setup leverages an NVIDIA-provided base image that includes CUDA and related dependencies, allowing for seamless execution of GPU-accelerated tasks.
 Note that only Linux x86_64 platform is currently supported.

 ## Prerequisites

 To run the AI-enabled container, your host machine must meet the following requirements:

-* **NVIDIA GPU with compatible drivers** installed (see [installation guide](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html))
+- **NVIDIA GPU with compatible drivers** installed (see [installation guide](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html)).
-* **NVIDIA Container Toolkit** installed - this allows Docker to interface with the GPU hardware (see [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html))
+- **NVIDIA Container Toolkit** installed - this allows Docker to interface with the GPU hardware (see [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)).
-* Docker runtime configured for GPU support (see [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#configuring-docker))
+- Docker runtime configured for GPU support (see [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#configuring-docker)).

-You can test if your setup is working with:
+You can test if your setup is working with the following command:

 ``docker run --rm --gpus all nvidia/cuda:12.4.0-base-ubuntu22.04 nvidia-smi``

 You should see details about the NVIDIA GPU(s) if everything is configured correctly.

-## Building the AI-Enabled Docker Image
+## Building the AI-Enabled Docker image

 From the root of the repository:

-* Optional: Run ``./gradlew`` to download additional dependencies, e.g. JDBC drivers, BouncyCastle.
+- Optional: Run ``./gradlew`` to download additional dependencies, e.g. JDBC drivers, BouncyCastle, etc.
-* Download DJL native PyTorch driver for GPU runtime support (note that the driver has ~2.3GiB):
+- Download DJL native PyTorch driver for GPU runtime support (note that the driver is about ~2.3GiB):

     ``./gradlew copyDjlPytorchLib``

-* Build the Docker image using Dockerfile.AI:
+- Build the Docker image using the `Dockerfile.AI`:

     ``docker build -f Dockerfile.AI -t cloverdx-server-ai:latest .``

-## Running the AI-Enabled Container
+## Running the AI-Enabled container

 Running the AI-enabled container is nearly identical to the standard CloverDX container, with one important addition:

-* Add the ``--gpus all`` option to enable GPU access.
+- Add the ``--gpus all`` option to enable GPU access.

 Example (on Linux):